MATH 101: Integral Calculus with Applications to Physical Sciences and Engineering

 until later in the course.

 Work on the homework problems!
+The WeBWorK problems and the Suggested Problems are the most direct way to practice for the exams; in particular, the Suggested Problems are very much like the midterm and final exam problems.
 It's tempting to try to find some short cut to obtaining the answers, such as

 taking dictation from a fellow student or searching the internet.
 Besides the fact that cheating in this way violates UBC's academic misconduct policies, it's important to realize that working on the homework is the primary way for you to learn the course material.
 Learning to do mathematics is like learning to do anything else: you can't learn how just by watching someone else do it.
 Take it from someone with years of experience teaching university courses: people who work through the homework problems (including the Suggested Problems) do better on the exams.
 It's that simple.